eduardogarcot/app-isucorp/README.md

 Technologies:
   - ASP .NET Core 5.0.3
   - Entity Framework.
   - Microsoft SQL Server 2019 Express Edition.

-# Installing:
-  dotnet restore
+  - (Preferably) Microsoft Visual Studio Professional 2019 Version 16.8.5

-# Instalation with Visual Studio:
+# Installing with Visual Studio:
-    1. Open the solution in VS 2019
+    1. Open the solution in VS
     2. (Optional) Modify the connection string in appsettings.json to reflect your database environment
     3. Open Package Manager Console and and run the following commands Add-Migration Initial
         Update-Database
     4. Build and run the Project

-# Instalation without Visual Studio (dotnet CLI):
+# Installing without Visual Studio (dotnet CLI):
     1. In Console (cmd, poweshell, dotnet CLI) navigate to Backend directory
     2. (Optional) Modify the connection string in appsettings.json to reflect your database environment
     3. Run the following commands: